 What is Osteoporosis?

-Osteoporosis, often called "the silent disease", is a bone disease characterised by decrease in bone mass and density resulting in brittle, fragile bones that are more susceptible to fractures, even without injury.
+Osteoporosis, often called "the silent disease", is a bone disease characterised by a decrease in bone mass and density resulting in brittle, fragile bones that are more susceptible to fractures, even without injury.
 The condition most commonly develops in elderly women.

 Causes and risk factors for Osteoporosis